 G+W Bio Photo 3-2 Website.jpg

 GOWER + WOOLF is an American integrative design firm founded in 2021 by Andrew Gower and Paul Woolf Boettiger.
 With offices in New York and Montana, our designs are the culmination of experience, process and reflection.
 Our work is built on a shared commitment to simplicity of form, research-driven design and collaborative process.
 With decades of collective experience from industrial design, architecture, to branding, we approach each project with a sense of wonder coupled with a thorough understanding and appreciation of our craft.
 We have had the privilege of partnering with companies throughout North America, Europe and Asia, helping to develop successful product lines for their brands.
-Our one goal is to create thoughtful, beautiful, and relevant designs that are reflective of our time.
+Our mission is simple: to create thoughtful, beautiful, and relevant designs that are reflective of our time.

 Andrew 1.jpg